IHasName/small-web-projects/README.md

-Numpad for HTML I made just for fun (idk for what exactly)
+Some Web Projects I mostly did in a few Hours just for fun